Sonray/javascriptIP/ReadMe.md

 # David Okwacha

 ## Birth Break
-This web application displays Akan names.
-20th July 2020

 ## Description
 Birth Break is a website that takes your birthday and calculates the day of the week you were born and then depending on your gender outputs your Akan Name.

+## About Author
+Author's name is David Okwacha
+I have worked on some major projects in web development which include;
+1 .
+Fitness-hub
+2 .
+Group DAlex

 ## Setup/Installation Requirements
-Set up a web browser and you are good to go
+Set up a web browser and you are good to go.
+Launch the website, enter your name and find your Akan name.

-## Known Bugs
+## BDD
-None so far but if you have one let us know.
-There is likelyhood that there is no bugs because bootstrap has been widely used
+Birth-break is a BDD that allows users to enter their birthdays and get their Ghana Akan names

 ### Technologies Used
 #### 1. HTML
 #### 2. CSS
 #### 3. JavaScript
 #### 4. Bootsrap

 ## Support and contact details
 In case you run into any issues or have questions, ideas or concerns.
 Contact David Okwacha